What Are the Pros and Cons of Owning a Dog Kennel?

 One of the pros of owning a dog kennel is that you get to set your working hours.

-Even though it’s obvious that the more hours you work, the more you earn since you are your boss, you have control over your schedule.
+Although it’s obvious that the more hours you work, the more you earn, since you are your boss, you have control over your schedule.

-Your hours don’t need to choose you anymore.
+Your hours don’t need to be chosen by you anymore.
 You can choose your hours and even work around your other responsibilities without answering anyone.

 Another perk to being your boss is choosing your employees.
 Do you know how you’ve always had this idea about the sort of employee to hire?